vkuznet/MLaaS4HEP/doc/workflow_recipe.md

 # MLaaS4HEP worflow recipe

-Install anaconda, create a new environment and install all the MLaaS4HEP dependencies
+Install anaconda, create a new environment and install all the MLaaS4HEP dependencies.
+You can also use pip to install the dependencies.

 ```
 conda create -n env